Accreditation for General Practice

 - Cold Chain Management training

-- Infection Prevention and Control Training - Australian Commission on Safety and Quality in Health Care
+- Infection Prevention and Control eLearning - Australian Commission on Safety & Quality Health Care

 - Infection Prevention and Control Training - APNA

-- Infection Prevention and Control Training - GPA
+- Infection Control and Sterilisation Training - Prime Practice

-- South Eastern Melbourne PHN Free Online Learning
+- South Eastern Melbourne PHN Free Practice Coaching

 - SWS Ageing & Disability Service Information

-- National guide to a preventive health assessment for Aboriginal and Torres Strait Islander people 2nd Edition
+- National guide to a preventive health assessment for ATSI people - 3rd edtion

 - Interpretive guide to the RACGP Standards for Aboriginal community controlled health services